 On the Consonants page, I mentioned that letters for affricates replace stop+sibilant, even across morphemes; cat's and cats are spelled alike.
 But in cases where the stop and the sibilant have different positions, we write them differently.
 In the second Polish example below, we would combine them if the t were also retroflex.

-Many Romance languages have palatal ns, as in Italian Spagna, French Espagne, Catalan Espanya, Spanish España and Portuguese Espanha.
+Many Romance languages have (alveolo-)palatal ns, as in Italian Spagna, French Espagne, Catalan Espanya, Spanish España and Portuguese Espanha.
 In Musa, those palatal ns are written using a letter with the nasal triangle on top and a closed arch on the bottom:

-Italian, Portuguese, and Catalan also still have the palatal ly (spelled as gl, lh and ll), although this sound has disappeared from French and from most Spanish dialects leaving just the semivowel y.
+Italian, Portuguese, and Catalan also still have the (alveolo-)palatal ly (spelled as gl, lh and ll), although this sound has disappeared from French and from most Spanish dialects leaving just the semivowel y.
 (Many textbooks describe this sound as being the one from English million, but that's not correct : it's a y with your tongue pressed firmly against the roof of your mouth.)

 The palatal ly isn't the same as the palatalized l.
 The two sounds contrast in Italian: